 Too much information, however, can be mind-numbing.
 Keeping in mind all the advice that we’ve thrown at you in this post, here is a quick step-by-step guide on how to begin preparing for your MMI.

-- Familiarize yourself with the MMI format
+- Familiarise yourself with the multiple mini interview format

 - Gather as much information as you can on your specific university’s interview, including format, number of stations, timings and popular station types

 - Ensure you are able to explore and reflect on your soft skill set